KennuC/KennuC/README.md

-## Hi there 👋, I'm Kennu
+# Hi there, I'm Kennu
 <a href="https://www.linkedin.com/in/kennuchallenger/"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 <a href="https://tryhackme.com/p/KennuC"><img src="https://img.shields.io/badge/TryHackMe-212C42?style=for-the-badge&logo=tryhackme&logoColor=white"/>

-# Welcome to My GitHub Profile!
+## Welcome to My GitHub Profile!
 I'm a passionate cybersecurity student dedicated to exploring and mastering the field of cybersecurity.
 Here, you'll find a showcase of my projects and certifications.

-This page development is still under progress.
 ## Objective

 My journey in programming has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or a Cyber Security Analyst.